Jane’s Walks

 Please contact Danny Korman at @walkalbuquerque or David Ryan at davidryan@msn.com with any questions or suggestions.

-If you can’t make it on May 3 or 4, please scroll down to for maps and descriptions of our previous Jane’s Walks.
+Please scroll down to for maps and descriptions of many of our previous Jane’s Walks.
 (If you are using your mobile device, please hold it in Landscape Mode for the walk to load!)

 Download the Brochure for the 2022 Walks – jw-001